auto1-oss/ghactions-terraform-aws/README.md

           command: 'init'
 ```

-# Supported Inputs
+## Supported Inputs
-The workflow supports the following inputs.
+>The workflow supports the following inputs.

 `terraform_version` The version of terraform to use while using this wrapper.
 It expects the terraform binary to be in "/usr/local/bin" and the binary to be named in format terraform**version-major**.
-If the binary is not installed please use the **ensure** action.
-Required: True
+If the binary is not installed please use the **ensure** action. *Required: True*

 `command` The action to perform.
 The terraform actions supported are **init**, **plan**, **apply**, **destroy**.
-There is an additional action defined **ensure** that checks if you have the exact version of terraform provided as terraform version in workflow installed, or it will download and place the binary on **$PATH**.
-Required: True
+There is an additional action defined **ensure** that checks if you have the exact version of terraform provided as terraform version in workflow installed, or it will download and place the binary on **$PATH**. *Required: True*

 `bucket` The state bucket to use.
-Can be skipped if you want to maintain local state.
-Required: False
+Can be skipped if you want to maintain local state. *Required: False*

 `stateprefix` The bucket key to use to store the state.
-Optional if you are using local state.
-Required: False
+Optional if you are using local state. *Required: False*

-`varsfile` Use a terraform variable file if any.
-Required: False
+`varsfile` Use a terraform variable file if any. *Required: False*

 `planfile` Use a custom name for a plan file.
-Default name **out.plan**.
-Required: False
+Default name **out.plan**. *Required: False*

 `workspace` The workspace to use.
-Uses **default** workspace by default.
-Required: False
+Uses **default** workspace by default. *Required: False*

 `aws_region` The AWS region to use AWS provisioning for.
 Default is **eu-west-1**.
-Use this to switch your region.
-Required: False
+Use this to switch your region. *Required: False*

 `aws_access_key_id` You can opt to use your access key id to provision the workflow or ensure you use a github runner that has appropriate IAM permissions to provision your infra.
 In the former case this is a mandatory parameter.
 To use this it is recommended to store this as your repo secret and use this as
 ```
 ${{secrets.SECRET_NAME}}
 ```
-in your workflow input.
-Required: False
+in your workflow input. _Required: False_

 `aws_secret_access_key` You can opt to use your secret access key to provision the workflow or ensure you use a github runner that has appropriate IAM permissions to provision your infra.
 In the former case this is a mandatory parameter.
 To use this it is recommended to store this as your repo secret and use this as
 ```
 ${{secrets.SECRET_NAME}}
 ```
-in your workflow input.
-Required: False
+in your workflow input. _Required: False_

+## Supported platforms
+>For now this action only supports the **ubuntu-latest** runners owing to the fact that it is only acting as a wrapper for terraform operations.
+To provision this on a self-hosted runner you would need to hook this up with an Ubuntu based machine.

+To learn how to setup your self hosted runner please check the article [here](https://docs.github.com/en/actions/hosting-your-own-runners/adding-self-hosted-runners)